Sharpening Handbook Logo

 Getting More Life From Your Grindstones

-Practical Limits on the larger Tormeks (T-2000, T-7, & T-8):
+Practical Limits: on the larger Tormeks (T-2000, T-7, & T-8):

-• Longer knives = 200 mm
+• Longer knives = 200 mm diameter

-• Everything else = 180 mm
+• Everything else = 180 mm diameter

 On the larger Tormek grinders (T-2000, T-7, & T-8), the traditional grindstone (not the diamond ones) starts out at 250mm diameter, and over time, wears down with use.
 But the sharpener should remember, grindstones are like wood pencils or brake shoes - consumables meant to be worn down with use.
 And, when the grindstone gets down to about 190mm, it is basically not usable as it won't reach down into the water any more.